rhyslwells/Data-Archive/content/standardised/Database Normalization.md

   - database
 ---

-Database [[Normalisation]] is used in relational database design to reduce data redundancy and improve data integrity.
+Database [[Normalisation of data]] is used in relational database design to reduce data redundancy and improve data integrity.
 Normalization involves organizing the columns (attributes) and tables (relations) in a database to ensure proper enforcement of dependencies through database integrity constraints.

 This is achieved by applying formal rules during the synthesis (creation of a new database design) or decomposition (improvement of an existing database design) process.